yogeshhegde/processor-sdk-doc/source/common/PRU-ICSS/PRU-Getting-Started-Labs_Lab5.rst

       .. note::

-         At the time of writing, the location of x, y, z in the stack does NOT match the location of x, y, and z in the variables view.
+         As of June 2022, the location of x, y, z in the stack does NOT match the location of x, y, and z in the variables view.
 For example, in my tests, x was stored in the stack at 0xF0, y was stored at 0xF4, and z was stored at 0xF8.
 However, the **Variables** view thought